-Guests are not expected to put up their tents or help with the cooking and camp chores as our staff are on hand.
-Walk-in Kodiak tents are provided as they are comfortable and large enough for two people.
-Screened, bucket showers with hot and cold water are also supplied.
+Guests are not expected to put up their tents or help with the cooking and camp chores as our staff are always on hand to ensure your meals are spent relaxing.
+Walk-in canvas Kodiak tents are provided as they are comfortable and large enough for two people.
+Separate screened bucket showers with hot and cold water are also supplied.

-When walking each guest will be supplied with a day backpack, which will include water.
+When walking each guest will be supplied with a day backpack, which will include water and snacks.
 An armed, qualified walking guide as well as an experienced tracker will be with you at all times as you explore the banks of the Spillway as well as the more remote areas of the Selinda Reserve.

 Walking is an integral component of the adventure and allows for access to new islands and lagoons.
-Even when you are on a canoe safari, each day includes walking experiences of up to four hours to investigate areas of regular predator activity or wildlife sightings.
+Even when you are on a canoe safari, each day includes walking experiences to investigate areas of regular predator activity or wildlife sightings.
 In addition if there happens to be wildlife activity that warrants investigation whilst canoeing, we stop on the banks and take a short walk into the bush.

 Brunch is taken around mid-morning and light snacks are available throughout the day for sustenance until dinner.
-At night, the deep silence is punctuated by nocturnal sounds, from croaking frogs to roaring lion or the hyeana’s whooping call.
-The atmosphere is magical and the highlight of any African safari.
+At night, the deep silence is punctuated by nocturnal sounds, from croaking frogs to roaring lion or the hyena’s whooping call.

-On the last morning of the Adventure Trail, after a short morning walk or canoe, we end with a relaxed game drive from your final camp to the Selinda Airstrip for your onward departure.
-Ideally you could and should elect to stay on for an additional night or two at either Selinda Explorers Camp, Selinda Camp or Zarafa Camp and Dhow Suites.
+On the last morning of the Selinda Adventure Trail, after a short morning walk or canoe, we end with a relaxed game drive from your final camp to the Selinda Airstrip for your onward departure.
+Ideally you could and should elect to stay on for an additional night or two at our Selinda Explorers Camp, Selinda Camp or Zarafa Camp and Dhow Suite.